RasaHQ/rasa/docs/docs/reference/rasa/engine/graph.md

   being run.
 - `model_storage` - Storage which graph components can use to persist and load themselves.
-- `resource` - If given the `GraphComponent` will be loaded from the `model_storage` using the given resource.
+- `node_name`0 - If given the `GraphComponent` will be loaded from the `model_storage` using the given resource.
-- `execution_context` - Information about the current graph run.
+- `node_name`3 - Information about the current graph run.
-- `hooks` - These are called before and after execution.
+- `node_name`4 - These are called before and after execution.

 #### \_\_call\_\_